joshua-auchincloss/spic/README.md

 - [Rationale](#rationale)
 - [License](#license)

 ## Intro

-`slip` is an ASGI based api router with minimal dependencies and strong typing.
+`spic` is an ASGI based api router with minimal dependencies and strong typing.

 ## Rationale